Localized surface plasmons in a Weyl semimetal nanosphere: Dipole normal modes of sub-wavelength of a WSM sphere

 where $I_0=\frac{c\sqrt{\epsilon_{\rm M}}}{8 \pi} |E_0|^2$~\cite{akimov_book,bohren_book}.
 In contrast to a small sphere composed of an isotropic metallic material, here the vector $\bq$ is not aligned with the incident electric field and this misalignment introduces a non-trivial relation between the absorption cross section and the polarization of the incident electromagnetic field

 For small values of $|\Im(\epsilon_\parallel)| \ll 1$, the following condition

 with $m\in\{0,\pm1\}$, determines the resonance excitation energies for dipole symmetric LSP.
 When $\Im(\epsilon_\parallel)=0$, Eq.~\eqref{eq:dfrolich} indicates that the excitation has an infinite lifetime.
 This resonance condition allows an evanescent external field to generate a self-sustaining electric field, and identify specific energies where enhanced electromagnetic absorption takes place.
 This scenario is similar to the dipole Fr\"ohlich condition obtained in standard metals~\cite{hayashi_jpd_2012}.
 However, due to the axion term $\epsilon_\bot$, here, there is an increase in the number of excitation energies.
 The mechanism is similar to that of bulk plasmons in WSMs~\cite{pellegrino_prb_2015}, where the axion term breaks the degeneracy of the three gapped collective modes in the long-wavelength limit.
 In Eq.~\eqref{eq:dfrolich}, each index $m$ refers to an eigenvector of the permittivity tensor.
 Thus, when the resonance condition holds for a particular $m$, the self-sustained electric field is generated by an oscillating dipole moment aligned with the involved eigenvector of the permittivity tensor.
 Specifically, for $m=0$ ($m=\pm 1$), it aligns along $\bm{e}_z$ ($\bm{e}_{\pm}$).
 Recently~\cite{hu_prmat_2023,naeimi_prmat_2025}, the result in Eq.~\eqref{eq:dfrolich} has been explored to analyze the mechanism of near-field heat-transfer rectification between two WSM nanoparticles and a planar WSM substrate via the coupling to nonreciprocal surface modes.
+In particular, the eigenmodes labeled by $m=-1$ and $m=+1$ correspond, respectively, to a dipole and a uniform electric field inside the sphere, with opposite circular polarizations.
+These fields lie in the plane orthogonal to the $\bm{b}$ vector and have two distinct proper frequencies.
+This behavior resembles the emergence of nonreciprocal surface plasmons in Weyl semimetals~\cite{hofmann_prb_2016}, where the electric fields lie in the orthogonal plane to the vector $\bm{b}$.
+The circular polarization of the dipole modes with $m = \pm 1$ distinguishes the case of a WSM nanosphere from that of a nanosphere composed of a generic anisotropic material, which does not present a Hall-like response.
+In the latter case, the permittivity tensor takes the diagonal form $\epsilon=\epsilon_{x'x'} \bm{e}_{x'}\otimes\bm{e}_{x'}+\epsilon_{y'y'} \bm{e}_{y'}\otimes\bm{e}_{y'}+\epsilon_{z'z'} \bm{e}_{z'}\otimes\bm{e}_{z'}$ and $\{ \bm{e}_{x'}, \bm{e}_{y'}, \bm{e}_{z'} \}$ constitute an orthonormal basis.
+Here, the dipole eigenmodes are dictated by the condition $\Re[\epsilon_{jj}]+2 \epsilon_{\rm M}=0$, where $j = x', y', z'$, and each mode is linearly polarized along the corresponding principal axis.

 In Fig.~\ref{fig:dipole}~a), the conditions for dipole surface plasmonic resonance as described in Eq.~\eqref{eq:dfrolich} are illustrated for a set of microscopic parameters reported in the caption.
 Contrary to a conventional metal described by the Drude model~\cite{maier_book}, we observe that the resonant condition is satisfied by three distinct energies rather than a single excitation energy.
 In this analysis, the impact of the interband contribution to optical conductivity can be effectively described through a renormalization of the dielectric constant $\epsilon_{\rm b}$.
 Essentially, modeling the interband effect on the permittivity tensor as a modification of $\epsilon_{\rm b}\to\epsilon_{\rm b}^\star(w_0)$, where